scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Support deserialization back into the symbol table for separate compilation in Scala 2.13.
 - Support deserialization back into the symbol table for separate compilation in Scala 3.x.

 Side note: [SCP-018][18] proposed that Scala 2.14 and 3.0 both emit TASTY post-typer, "so that we may have one post-type checker compiler pipeline for both versions."
 This proposal is less ambitious in this aspect since it targets current 2.13 and 3.x series each having their own backends.
-It is similar in a sense that it calls for a standard signature representation that is able to express both Scala 2.13 type system and Scala 3.x type system, except here we do not specify the representation to be TASTY.
+It is similar in a sense that it calls for a standard signature representation that is able to express both Scala 2.13 type system and Scala 3.x type system.
 The goal of 021 is to share tooling logic for separate compilation, incremental compilation, etc.

-### Understanding Scala 3 impact to Zinc
+### Propagating Zinc changes to build tools

-Incremental compilation is a challenging problem due to Scala’s expressive power It can be hard to predict how language changes will impact incremental compilation.
+Here are some of the build tools that use Zinc:

-As we are evolving the language towards Scala 3, we propose to better understand the tradeoffs and possibly suggest changes to accommodate better incremental compilation.
+- sbt

-For instance, among the source-to-source dependencies, trait inheritance might be one of the basic ones, but whether it requires recompilation or not depends on a complicated set of rules.
-This information is something that the compiler could expose to the user and/or Zinc to avoid over-compilation.
+- Bloop

-In this report the following questions should be answered:
+- Gradle via Scala plugin

-- How do Scala 3’s features affect incremental compilation?
-In other words, what are the different source-to-source dependencies in Scala 3.x?
+- Maven via scala-maven-plugin
-- In each of the scenario, how does source change affect recompilation and/or binary substitution.
+- Mill
-- Is the compiler bridge offered by Dotty sufficiently usable in production?
+- Pants

-- Are there language changes we can make to improve incremental compilation performance/correctness?
+As we make changes to Zinc either as bug patches or in a more major way in the future, we should make sure to bring the various downstream build tools along so they do not lag behind.
+The proposed task is to send pull requests to the downstream build tools.

 ## Cost